tanmaygadgil/UML-Project/README.md

 ## Data

-Due to githubs data constraints, we cannot upload data to our repository.
+Due to github's data constraints, we cannot upload data to our repository.
 In order to replicate our results you can refer to the data found in these google drive links.

 - [Topic Modeling Data](https://drive.google.com/drive/folders/1StwtPZvO_Kr5sKNFx12LOHVmsbA3Nrlj?usp=sharing)
 - Recommendation System Data